serverless-ca/terraform-aws-ca/docs/client-certificates.md

 **Adding CSR File to CA repository**
 * In the example below replace `dev` with your environment name
 * Set up a Python virtual environment as described in [Getting Started](getting-started.md)
-* Create a subdirectory `certs` within your home directory
 * Create a CSR
 ```
 python tests/server-csr.py